maxprofs-llc/SmartSocket-Eports.js/README.md

-# SmartSocketStorage
+# SmartSocket

-Storage container for SmartSocket pressure sensors.
+Client-facing website and storage solution for the SmartSocket sensor reader.